Power up! Robust Graph Convolutional Network via Graph Powering: From Fixed to Variable Power Network

-Since we proved that the variable power operator has nice spectral separation in Theorem \ref{thm:spectral_gap}, VPN is expected to promote useful spectral signals from the graph topology.
+Since we proved that the variable power operator has nice spectral separation in Theorem \ref{thm:spectral_gap}, VPN is expected to promote useful spectral signals from the graph topology (similar to the preservation of useful information in images \citep{jacobsen2018revnet}, our method preserves useful information in the graph topology).
 This claim is substantiated with the following proposition.

 \begin{proposition} Given a graph with two hidden communities.
 Consider a 2-layer GCN architecture with layer-wise update rule \eqref{equ:gcn_update_rule}.
 Suppose that $\Acal$ has a spectral gap.
 Further, assume that the leading two eigenvectors are asymptotically aligned with $\onebf$ and $\bnu$, i.e., the community membership vector, and that both are in the range of feature matrix $\Xbf$.
 Then, there exists a configuration of $\Wbf^{(1)}$ and $\Wbf^{(2)}$ such that the GCN outputs can recover the community with high probability. \end{proposition}